Site profit chart:

 You can't just put a question mark on the end of a sentence to make it a question you know?
 But here they are.

 The 'all bets' tab doesn't really show all bets; there are too many bets to show them all.
-It shows all bets which risk, win, or lose an amount of 0.05 BTC or more.
+It shows all bets which risk, win, or lose an amount of 0.05 CLAM or more.
 (This number is subject to change).
 If no bets have met that criteria for 3 seconds, then the next bet that happens will be shown, regardless of its size.
-So when someone is betting 0.01 BTC at 5% over and over, his losses mostly won't show up, since he's only risking and losing 0.01 BTC, but all his winnings WILL show up, since he'll be winning something like 0.20 BTC.
+So when someone is betting 0.01 CLAM at 5% over and over, his losses mostly won't show up, since he's only risking and losing 0.01 CLAM, but all his winnings WILL show up, since he'll be winning something like 0.20 CLAM.
 That's why it sometimes looks like people are winning low chance bets over and over.

 Note that the same reasoning also explains why you sometimes see people having very long losing streaks at high chances to win; their wins at high chance are too low to show up, but their losses are big enough to show.